react-querybuilder/react-querybuilder/website/docs/migrate.md

 ## New features

+### Standalone layout stylesheet

+Default structural styles (flex direction, alignment, spacing, etc.) are now available in a standalone stylesheet `query-builder-layout.css`/`query-builder-layout.scss`.
+The default stylesheet, `query-builder.css`/`query-builder.scss`, still contains structural styles but also includes more aesthetic styles like colors and border styles.
+The effective styles of the default stylesheet have not changed from version 6.

 ### Performance improvements

 In version 7, internal state is managed in a custom Redux context.
 Props, components, and derived values are aggressively memoized using `React.memo`, `useMemo`, and `useCallback`.
 These changes can noticeably improve rendering performance for large queries, especially when using certain style libraries.
 To take advantage of this change, _every_ prop except `query` must be memoized or have a stable reference.